 Sales Returns

-The Company allows customers to return merchandise for up to 30 days after the date of sale.
+The Company allows customers to return merchandise for up to 30 days after the date of sale subject to certain conditions.
 Expected refunds to customers are recorded based on estimated margin using historical return information.

 Disaggregation of Revenue